Starttoaster/cloudflare-ddns/README.md

   1. Clone the repo: `git clone https://github.com/Starttoaster/cloudflare-ddns.git`

+  2. Change directory: `cd cloudflare-ddns/`

-  2. Run the script: `./cloudflare-ddns/cloudflare.sh`
+  3. Run the script: `./cloudflare.sh`

 After answering a few questions, the script will complete.
 You can then run the same script again to update your A Records, or configure as a task in Crontab to run automatically.